tsuneko/COM3D2.GUIExt/README.md

 ## Usage

 Unlike GearMenu, GUIExt is built as a plugin with the button methods exposed statically.
 The basic usage is essentially identical to reduce effort in porting from CM3D2 to COM3D2.
 The main emphasis of this library was to avoid causing issues with ported CM3D2 plugins which are using GearMenu.
+GUIExt also can be used in standalone form, at the expense of much of the functionality.

 ```C#
 using COM3D2.GUIExtBase;